List of Trinity College Dublin student organisations: Representative bodies

 Undergraduates are represented by the Trinity College Dublin Students' Union (TCDSU).
 Its primary role is to provide a representative channel between undergraduates and the University and College authorities.
 It represents both undergraduates and postgraduates in matters external to the university.
 The Executive, the Finance and Services Committee and Sabbatical Officers manage the business and affairs of the Union.
 The Students' Union Communications Officer is responsible for the publication of the University Times (formerly the University Record), an editorially independent student newspaper.

 Postgraduates are represented by the Graduate Students' Union.
 Its primary role is to provide a recognised representative channel between postgraduates and the University and College authorities.
 It primarily consists of two full-time officers, the President, and Vice-President.
 The GSU President is an ex officio member of the College Board.
 The Vice-President also acts as the GSU's Education and Welfare Officer.
-The Graduate Students' Union publish the "Journal of Postgraduate Research" on an annual basis.

 List of societies

 An Cumann Gaelach

 An Cumann Gaelach, founded in 1907 by former President of Ireland Dubhghlas de hÍde.